ComputerGuy980/keyshell/README.md

     setupkeyboard

-You should "setupkeyboard" to /etc/rc.local so that it is run on each boot.
+You should add "setupkeyboard" to <a href="https://www.raspberrypi.org/documentation/linux/usage/rc-local.md">/etc/rc.local</a> so that it is run on each boot.

 **How to Use:**